ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 ---
-title: Ill Advised
+title: Stumble
 date: '2023-10-23'
 volume: 1
 chapter: 3
 tags: Stan
 ---

-Stan woke up wet and cold.
-An angry face stood over him.
+Stan woke up wet and cold, an angry face hovering over him.
+The last remnants of a vivid dream were already dissolving.
+All he could recall of it was being shaken to death by some great giant.

 "Wha...argh...the meh?"